-This past January, the Board announced that it would adopt a remote-hearings-only operating model, with exceptions being made in very specific circumstances.
+In January 2021, the Board announced that it would adopt a remote-hearings-only operating model, with exceptions being made in very specific circumstances.
 At that time, we had committed to review this approach in July and provide an update.

 Although vaccination rates continue to rise, and the overall COVID-19 situation is improving across Canada, the impact of new variants around the world and here in Canada is a reminder that we must remain cautious and continue to do our part to help curb any potential spread.

 As such, for the foreseeable future and until further notice, hearings will continue to be held remotely, as a matter of general application.